tejasri106/Genesis/PLAN.md

 export async function reviewAgent({ claim, evidence, modelId }: ReviewInput) {
   return generateText({
     model: getModel(modelId),
-    system: `You are the Helix Review Agent — a clinical fact-checker.
+    system: `You are the Genesis Review Agent — a clinical fact-checker.

 Given a claim and supporting evidence, determine:
 - SUPPORTED: claim is directly backed by evidence with specific citations